ariadne-cps/ariadne/README.md

 ### Installing globally

-To install the library globally, you must do
+To install the library globally from built sources, you must do

 ```
 $ cmake --build . --target install --parallel